 I was thoroughly unprepared to parent my parents.
 This season of life includes far more than dealing with doctors and getting my folks a little help at home.
 For instance, how do I help my father grieve his loss of independence and physical strength?
 How do I handle my own anger and pain when my mother with dementia wounds me repeatedly with her words?
 And how can I honor my parents even while I begin to take control of their lives?

 God may not change our circumstances, but He freely pours out everything we need in the midst of them.
-Caring for Aging Parents points the reader to the abundant grace and strength of our faithful God.
+Parenting Your Parents points the reader to the abundant grace and strength of our faithful God.